rothlab/tileseqMave/README.md

 ### Running a library QC analysis
-After `joinCounts.R` has completed, a library QC analysis can be performed using `runLibraryQC.R`.
+After `joinCounts` has completed, a library QC analysis can be performed using `runLibraryQC`.
 This will generate a number of diagnostic plots for each **non-select condition** in the data set.
-Like the previous module, by default, `runLibraryQC.R` will look for the parameter sheet JSON file and the `*mut_count` directory in your current working directory and automatically proceed from there, but a number of arguments allow for more flexibility:
+Like the previous module, by default, `runLibraryQC` will look for the parameter sheet JSON file and the `*mut_count` directory in your current working directory and automatically proceed from there, but a number of arguments allow for more flexibility:

 ```
-usage: runLibraryQC.R [--] [--help] [--srOverride] [--allConditions]
+usage: tsm runLibraryQC [--] [--help] [--srOverride] [--allConditions]
        [--silent] [--workspace WORKSPACE] [--input INPUT]
        [--output OUTPUT] [--parameters PARAMETERS] [--logfile LOGFILE]
        [--cores CORES] [--wmThreshold WMTHRESHOLD]

-Performs a library QC analysis on the output of joinCounts.R, yielding
+Performs a library QC analysis on the output of joinCounts, yielding
 informative plots.

 flags: